isorna/dropcommander-translations-en/dzc/rules/transports.md

 There are several different types of symbols, representing differing carrying ability.
 The symbols are accompanied by a number, indicating the amount of space either required or available.

-In order for a unit to be transported, its Requirement symbol must **match** a Transport’s Capacity symbol and the Transport cannot carry more than the number listed in total.
+In order for a unit to be transported, its Requirement symbol must **match** a Transport's Capacity symbol and the Transport cannot carry more than the number listed in total.
 Some units will have different Capacity symbols.
 Some share the same number, and others have different Capacity for different types of passengers.

 Some units will have both Capacity and Requirement symbols, showing that they are Transports that can in turn be carried by another, larger Transport.